garylirocks/quickrefs/github.markdown

 ## Codespaces

 - Hosted by GitHub in a Docker container, running on a VM
+- The VM
+  - The VM is dedicated to you
+  - Code is cloned to `/workspaces` directory in the VM and them mounted into the dev container
+- The Container
-- Based on Ubuntu image by default
+  - Based on `devcontainer.json`, or a default image based on Ubuntu is used
+  - If no `devcontainer.json` exists, you will be using a default image
   - Includes some popular languages and tools
+  - You can use a public **dotfiles** repository to
+    - set shell aliases and preferences
+    - install tools
 - Can connect to it from your browser, VS Code, or GitHub CLI

 ![Codespace overview](images/github_codespace-overview.png)